dhh1128/cfa/cfa-paper.md

 The ability to assert relationships unilaterally is important in practice.
 Files are often annotated, commented on, reviewed, or transformed by parties other than their original authors, sometimes long after initial creation.
 CFAs support these post hoc and third-party relationships without requiring permission or shared infrastructure.

-CFAs distinguish between *assertion* and *authority*.
+CFAs distinguish between *assertion*—the act of declaring a relationship—and *authority*, which arises only from external social or technical mechanisms.
+This distinction is well established in trust management and identity systems, where assertions must be evaluated independently of the authority that validates or relies on them [8,9].
 Some CFA identifiers merely name a relationship.
-Others are constructed in ways that allow a party to demonstrate control over the identifier’s namespace.
+Others are constructed in ways that allow a party to demonstrate control over an identifier’s namespace.
 This distinction supports both informal annotation and stronger governance models without requiring a single global authority.

 ### 3.5 Internal and external binding strategies

 CFAs may be declared using conventions embedded within file content or through external conventions such as naming patterns.
-These strategies differ in how the relationship is expressed, not in what the relationship means.
+These strategies differ only in how the relationship is expressed; they do not alter the semantics of the relationship itself.

 Internal strategies tend to be more robust across containers because the declaration travels with the file.
+Work in digital preservation and metadata standards has long emphasized the portability advantages of embedded, standardized metadata over container-local conventions [10,11].
 External strategies are simpler and often already used informally, but their meaning is typically container-dependent.

 CFAs treat these approaches as complementary.
 A relationship may be declared using different strategies in different contexts, or redundantly, to increase resilience.